The ¡Alarma! Chronicles Years

 - 4●4●1's self-titled album is released on Blue Collar Records.
 Rob Watson played keyboards on "Show Me."

 - Rock Around the World is released on Refuge Records.
 The compilation featured the first opportunity for the public to hear a new track from DA's upcoming Vox Humana album, "Home Permanent."
-Interestingly, this is an early rough mix of the track.
+Interestingly, this is an early rough mix of the track that was created prior to Greg Flesch's guitar contributions to the album.
 The compilation also includes tracks by Jerusalem, Marloe Scott Wilson, the Daniel Band, Dave Eastman and others.

 - Terry produced Shelter's Prophets And Clowns.